Mino-shiro/Minoshiro/docs/logging.rst

 Logging
 ==========
-Roboragi logs errors and debug information via the `logging <https://docs.python.org/3/library/logging.html>`_ Python module.
+Minoshiro logs errors and debug information via the `logging <https://docs.python.org/3/library/logging.html>`_ Python module.
 The library comes with a basic logger that prints to ``STDERR``.
 It is strongly recommended you log to a log file in addition to printing to ``STDERR``.